Skip to main content

 📍 Benefits and requirements:

-Show meeting as new work item in Jira
+Access meeting information as a new work item in Jira

 When checking tasks in Jira, the team will find the new work item accessible on their board, complete with the same details as those in Outlook.